This Audit Committee Charter (this “Charter”) has been adopted by the Board

 review the performance of the head of Internal Audit;

-and discuss with the head of Internal Audit, the independent auditor and
+year and discuss with the head of Internal Audit, the independent

-internal audit staff and the independent auditor, and the Company’s plans or processes
+and the independent auditor, and the Company’s plans or processes

-to monitor, control and minimize such risks and exposures.
+to monitor, control and minimize such risks and exposures,

 3.4 Financial Reporting Processes; CEO and CFO Certifications.

 Review major issues as to the adequacy of the Company’s internal

-controls and any special audit steps adopted in light of
+controls and any special audit steps adopted in light of material

-Reporting Systems.
-Receive reports from each of (i) management, (ii) the
+Receive reports from each of (i) management, (ii) the independent

-statements and the view of each as to appropriateness of
+financial statements and the view of each as to appropriateness of

 all critical accounting policies and practices to be used by the

 that have been discussed with management, ramifications of the use

 of such alternative disclosures and treatments, and the treatment

 all other material written communications between the independent